 This is one of those dinners that feels a little fancy but comes together fast.
 Quick-seared steak, soft onions, toasted bread slathered with a flavorful compound butter, and a creamy horseradish sauce that pulls everything together.
 When you want something satisfying without turning dinner into a production, this is the move.

-- Weeknight-friendly: On the table in about 25 minutes, start to finish, with minimal cleanup.
+- Weeknight-friendly: On the table in about 25 minutes with minimal prep and cleanup.

 Creamy Horseradish Sauce